-To go one step further, some Outdoorsy owners surprise renters with speciality kits like emergency supplies (first aid, bug spray, duct tape), coloring materials when they know children are joining, or gift baskets for special celebrations.
+For example, some Outdoorsy owners surprise renters with specialty kits like emergency supplies (first aid, bug spray, duct tape), coloring materials when they know children are joining, s’more kits, fire starting kits, or gift baskets for special celebrations.

 If preferred, you can also charge for bundled amenities: $75 for a fully-stocked kitchen, $75 for linens (sheets, towels, pillows, blankets) for four people, and a standard $150 cleaning fee, for example.